RomanovViacheslav/RomanovViacheslav/README.md

 3. **Sticker Board** - a React application using Happi.js for creating a virtual sticker board.
 You can find the code [here](https://github.com/RomanovViacheslav/Sticker_Board).

-Feel free to check out these projects and provide any feedback or suggestions.
-Don't hesitate to contact me if you have any questions or would like to collaborate!

 [![codewars](https://www.codewars.com/users/Romanov%20Viacheslav/badges/small)](https://www.codewars.com/users/Romanov%20Viacheslav)

 <!--